Master Lecturer & Director of Peer Education

-Dr. Sullivan has taught at Boston University since the fall of 2006, and he was promoted to the rank of senior lecturer in 2013 and Master Lecturer in 2018.
-He has taught a variety of courses, including CS 111, CS 112, and CS 460, and he has also developed CS 105, a novel course that offers students from other majors a data-centric introduction to computer science, with a focus on databases and data mining.
-In addition, Dr. Sullivan launched and continues to coordinate the undergraduate course-assistant program, in which experienced undergrads offer one-on-one assistance to students in the department’s introductory courses.
+Dave Sullivan joined the Computer Science Department as a lecturer in 2006, and he was promoted to senior lecturer in 2013 and master lecturer in 2018.
+In addition to teaching, Dr. Sullivan is devoted to curricular development and innovation.
+He revamped the department’s introductory course for majors, and he developed a unique course for non-majors that provides a data-centric introduction to computer science.
+In addition, Dr. Sullivan launched and continues to coordinate the undergraduate course assistant program, in which experienced undergraduates offer one-on-one assistance to students in the department’s foundational courses.

 David G. Sullivan.
 A data-centric introduction to computer science for non-majors.
 In Proc. of the 44th ACM Technical Symposium on Computer Science Education (SIGCSE ’13), 2013, pp. 71-76.